Aircloak/aircloak/cloak/docs/anonymization.md

   - The values are sorted in ascending order.
   - The real median is computed.
-  - The closest value per-user is extracted from above and below the median, from a noisy amount (mean: 5, SD: 1) of distinct users on each side.
+  - The closest value per-user is extracted from above and below the median, from a noisy amount (mean: 3, SD: 0.5, minimum of 2) of distinct users on each side.
   - The final result is the average of the real median and the extracted values from above and below, to which an additional noise component is added which has mean 0 and SD equal to a quarter of the standard deviantions of the values used for the median computation